 From old-wives tales to TV doctor shows and everything in between, we’ve all heard how things we use in our daily lives can put us at risk for a brain tumor.
 With so much information bombarding us on a daily basis, it can be difficult to get a grasp on what information is true or false and what your risk really is.

-Let’s take a closer look at the some of the most commonly referenced risk factors to see if there is really cause for concern.
+Let’s take a closer look at some of the most commonly referenced risk factors to see if there is real cause for concern.

 1. Radiation Exposure: True

 People who have received radiation to the head are at higher risk for a brain tumor.
 Most often this exposure comes from radiation therapy used to treat another type of cancer.

 Hair coloring is incredibly common, with upwards of 75% of women dying their hair routinely.
 Thankfully the products used to color have gotten progressively safer.
 Before the 1970s hair coloring contained carcinogenic ingredients, but since then manufacturers have removed those ingredients.

 The debate over cellphones and their connection to health have continued to grow.
 Some have suggested that the radiofrequency waves from cellphones can be absorbed by body tissue; however, it is important to note that there has been nothing conclusive.

 Though most people with brain tumors don’t have a family history of the disease, tumors can run in families.

 Many articles and websites claim that artificial sweeteners can cause a brain tumor; however, there is currently no scientific evidence showing that they truly increase your risk.
 Keep in mind that consuming artificially sweetened products should still be done in moderation.

 Power lines create an electromagnetic field.
 Technically, they are non-ionizing, which means they are not supposed to damage DNA or cells directly, but due to their prevalence, power lines and their connection to brain tumors are still being researched.

 7. Certain Inherited Syndromes: True